damoclark/mav-enterprise/INSTALL.md

 MAV presently uses HTTP Auth for authentication.
 This means the browser will present a login dialog asking for a username and password whenever the MAV server is accessed by the MAV Greasemonkey Scripts.
 This can be configured using whatever Apache authentication options you choose.
 The sample configuration file includes options for authentication against an LDAP server.

-According to the complete instructions in this guide, your `mav.conf` Apache configuration file should look something like:
+If you have used the installation locations according to this guide, your `mav.conf` Apache configuration file should look something like:

 ```apache
 #Apache 2.4